 Credible: Is your information cited, is the site design copyrighted? is there a logo in the site header, do you have a favicon in place, has the content been carefully proofread?
-Does the design hold up on different devices and sized windows? Ԍike many others before him, Dr Brent Coker studied the impact of attractive websites on human behaviour.
+Does the design hold up on different devices and sized windows? Ԍike many others before him, Dr. Brent Coker studied the impact of attractive websites on human behavior.

-This is what he said aesthetically orientated humans, weӲe psychologically hardwired to trust beautiful people, and the same goes for websites.
-Our offline behaviour and inclinations translate to our online existence.
+This is what Dr. Brent Coker said aesthetically orientated humans because we are psychologically hardwired to trust beautiful people, and the same goes for websites.
+Our offline behavior and inclinations translate to our online existence.

 The best thing that you can do when designing a website is to think about what makes your target audience excited when they visit a new website, how to make your text more readable, how to appear credible as a business, and how to keep the attention of new or repeat visitors.